Brothers Conflict: Brothers Conflict feat. Yusuke & Futo and Tsubaki & Azusa

+Video games

+The original novels have also inspired otome visual novel adaptions.
+The first game, titled Brothers Conflict: Passion Pink, was developed by Idea Factory and published under their Otomate brand released on May 17, 2012 for the PlayStation Portable.

+A second game, titled Brothers Conflict: Brilliant Blue, was released on September 12, 2013.

+A compilation game, meant to serve as the port of both games to the PlayStation Vita, titled Brothers Conflict: Precious Baby, was announced at the Otomate Party 2015.
+The game was released for the PlayStation Vita on April 7, 2016.
+The game was later ported to the Nintendo Switch on August 29, 2019.

 Anime

-A 12-episode anime television series adaptation of Brothers Conflict was produced by Brain's Base and directed by Atsushi Matsumoto.
+A 12-episode anime adaptation was produced by Brain's Base and directed by Atsushi Matsumoto.
 It premiered July 2, 2013.
-The opening theme is "Beloved Survival" by singer Gero, who is famous on video-sharing website, Nico Nico Douga.
+The opening theme is "Beloved Survival" by Gero, who is famous on a video-sharing website, Nico Nico Douga.
 The ending theme, "14 to 1", is performed Asahina Bros.+Juli.
 The group is composed of Kazuyuki Okitsu, Daisuke Hirakawa, Junichi Suwabe, Nobuhiko Okamoto, Kenichi Suzumura, Kohsuke Toriumi, Tomoaki Maeno, Ken Takeuchi, Daisuke Ono, Daisuke Namikawa, Yoshimasa Hosoya, Kenn, Yūki Kaji, and Hiroshi Kamiya.
 It was released in Japan on February 26, 2014, on DVD and Blu-ray alongside the special episode.
 Apart from streaming rights, Funimation released the series on Blu-ray and DVD on March 8, 2016.